10 Tips for Church School Classroom Management

 Often children’s classes have teens or adults on hand to offer assistance to students who are being disruptive or need some extra assistance.
 To make the most of these extra volunteers’ time, consider these suggestions:

 - Plan for how you want to use them.
 Can they run a station?
 Get a craft ready?
 Sit with a particular child?
 Think beforehand how you would like them to serve in your class.

 - Communicate with them beforehand.
 Be sure to connect with the helper before class and share how you would like them to serve in your upcoming class or ministry gathering.
 When the helper is prepared, they will be able to take more initiative within the classroom setting.

 - Share ideas for how to help particular students.
 Again, preparation is key.
 If the helper is working with a particular student, brainstorm some ways that they could work with that student.
 If you’re out of ideas, talk with your ministry leader or collaborate with other classroom or ministry teachers.

-Kim Luurtsema is a church consultant for All Belong.
+Kim Luurtsema served as a church consultant for All Belong.
 She has a background in special education and has served in children’s ministry for more than twenty years.